Pakistan to boycott T20 World Cup match against India on February 15

 “You can’t say for one country [India] they can do whatever they want and for the others to have to do the complete opposite.
 That’s why we’ve taken this stand and made clear Bangladesh have had an injustice done to them.
 They should play in the World Cup.
 They are a major stakeholder in cricket.”

+“Enough is enough.
+We had to take this decision,” Akmal told AFP.
+“India has been frequently mixing politics with sports and damaging the spirit of the game, so our government has taken a strong decision which should be backed.”

-The T20 World Cup, co-hosted by India and Sri Lanka, features 20 nations and begins on Saturday.
+The T20 World Cup, cohosted by India and Sri Lanka, features 20 nations.

-Pakistan are drawn in Group A along with India, Namibia, Netherlands and US, and are playing all their matches in Sri Lanka.
-Pakistan’s first match on Saturday is against Netherlands at the Sinhalese Sports Club Cricket Ground in the Sri Lankan capital, Colombo.
+Pakistan are drawn in Group A along with India, Namibia, the Netherlands and the United States, and are playing all of their matches in Sri Lanka.
+Pakistan’s first match on Saturday is against the Netherlands at the Sinhalese Sports Club Cricket Ground in the Sri Lankan capital, Colombo.

 If Pakistan boycott their match against India, they will forfeit two points.